-All signage shall comply with Chapter 656, Part 13, Subpart B Downtown Sign Overlay Zone of the Zoning Code.

-The building architecture shall comply with Sections 656.361.12, 656.361.13 and 656.361.15 of the Zoning Code.

-Architectural elevations shall be submitted to the Planning and Development Department for review and approval at the time of verification of substantial compliance.
+.

 Additional dwelling units over the 82 units in Phase 1 shall require one off street parking space for each dwelling unit.

 Hospitals shall not be a permitted use.

 Residential uses shall not be on the ground floor abutting State Street or Main Street.
 Non-residential uses shall be located on the first floor.